hhuOS/hhuOS/src/application/tinygl/README.md

 * lesson4: Render a rotating 3D box with lighting enabled (Lesson 4 of the OpenGL tutorial on [videotutorialsrock.com](https://videotutorialsrock.com/)).
 * lesson4: Render a rotating 3D cube with lighting enabled (Lesson 4 of the OpenGL tutorial on [videotutorialsrock.com](https://videotutorialsrock.com/)).
 * lesson5: Render textured shapes (Lesson 5 of the OpenGL tutorial on [videotutorialsrock.com](https://videotutorialsrock.com/)).
+* lesson6: Render a rotating textured 3D cube (Lesson 6 of the OpenGL tutorial on [videotutorialsrock.com](https://videotutorialsrock.com/)).

 Examples
 --------